Myxir294/Simple_TFT_LCD_STM32/README.md

 There are two versions, v1 takes less RAM but it's slower, v2 uses buffering to draw program-made pixel images faster but takes up way more memory space.

-The project uses 5 pins - MOSI, SCK and CS for SPI, DC for data/command marking, and RST for resetting.
+The project uses 5 pins + power - MOSI, SCK and CS for SPI, DC for data/command marking, and RST for resetting.

 Depending on the device, you may also need to connect display's LED pin to 3.3V.